playframework/playframework/documentation/manual/working/javaGuide/main/application/JavaHttpFilters.md

 ## Using filters

-The simplest way to use a filter is to provide an implementation of the [`HttpFilters`](api/java/play/http/HttpFilters.html) interface in the root package called `Filters`:
+The simplest way to use a filter is to provide an implementation of the [`HttpFilters`](api/java/play/http/HttpFilters.html) interface in the root package called `Filters`.
+Typically you should extend the [`DefaultHttpFilters`](api/java/play/http/DefaultHttpFilters.html) class and pass your filters to the varargs constructor:

 @[filters](code/javaguide/application/httpfilters/Filters.java)